MWATelescope/mwalib/README.md

     `cargo build --release`

-- MWALIB_LINK_STATIC_CFITSIO environment variable
+- Statically-linking cfitsio
-    If this environment variable exists and is set to a non-zero value, rustc will statically link libcfitsio.
-If the environment variable does not exist or is 0, rustc will dynamically link libcfitsio.
+    If any of the MWALIB_LINK_STATIC_CFITSIO, STATIC_CFITSIO or PKG_CONFIG_ALL_STATIC environment variables exist and are set to a non-zero value, rustc will statically link libcfitsio.
+The default is to dynamically link libcfitsio.
 This is an attempt to give developers the choice of having a static or dynamic link of the fits library to ease the build and deploy process.

 - Use the dynamic-shared and/or static objects in the `target/release` directory